Meet the Expert

 Types of Abstracts: Which One Does Your Journal Require?

-There are four main types of abstracts: (1) Informative abstracts, which include findings and conclusions — the most common in STEM fields; (2) Descriptive abstracts, which summarise purpose and methods without results — used in humanities; (3) Structured abstracts, which use labelled sub-sections like Background, Methods, and Results — required by most medical and clinical journals; and (4) Critical abstracts, which evaluate the research's quality — rare in modern publishing.
+There are four main types of abstracts: (1) Informative abstracts — the most common in STEM fields, including findings and conclusions; (2) Descriptive abstracts — used in humanities, summarising purpose and methods without results; (3) Structured abstracts — required by most medical and clinical journals, using labelled sub-sections like Background, Methods, and Results; and (4) Critical abstracts — rare in modern publishing, which evaluate the research's quality.

 | Abstract Type | Includes Results? | Word Limit | Common Fields | Example Journals |